|Guests per Room||Daily Rate|

 is no elevator; if you have trouble with stairs, we may have trouble

-By clicking here you can see a number of train routes for reaching our hotel from Narita airport.
+By clicking here you can find a number of train routes for reaching our hotel from Narita airport or Haneda airport.

 Take the JR Yamanote line to Takadanobaba station.
 Exit the main ticket gate (away from Shinjuku, toward Ikebukuro) and turn right.
 Leaving the station, you will see monolithic Big Box to your immediate right, an avenue (Waseda-doori) to your left, traffic lights in front of you.
 Go several blocks down Waseda-doori, and turn right at Starbucks.
 In just a few steps, you'll see a sign that says "Old Japanese Inn" at about eye-level.
 Our door is just to the right of that sign.